How do I connect QlikView to Salesforce?

 3. In the Data tab, choose ODBC from the Database list.

-Note On 64-bit Windows, the Data tab contains a Force 32 Bit check box.
+Note The Data tab contains a Force 32 Bit check box.
 This is provided for ODBC drivers where only a 32-bit version is available.
 You can leave this check box clear when using the Salesforce ODBC driver.
-(If Force 32 Bit is selected, you will still be able to use the Salesforce ODBC driver, as the driver distribution includes both a 32-bit and a 64-bit ODBC driver.
-However, System data sources configured in the 64-bit ODBC Administrator will not be visible.)
+(If you turn on Force 32 Bit, you'll still be able to use the Salesforce ODBC driver, as the driver distribution includes both a 32-bit and a 64-bit ODBC driver.
+However, System data sources configured in the 64-bit ODBC Data Source Administrator are hidden.)

 4. Choose the Connect button.